Do you want to waste your limited budget on programs that don’t yield worthwhile pipeline? We don’t.

 You need to know what action to take for each signal.

 What does the email sequence look like?
 When do you send your outreach?
-That’s how we set up our playbooks here at UserGems and I highly recommend you do the same.
-If your team doesn’t know what to do next, they’ll do nothing.
+That's how we set up our playbooks at UserGems, and we recommend you do the same.
+Your team needs clear next steps to take action.

 Here’s an example of who does what at UserGems when they get the signal 👇

-Outbound 👏 is 👏 not 👏 a 👏 volume 👏 game 👏 It never should have been, but it certainly isn’t now.
+Outbound is not a volume game.
+Outbound has always required quality over quantity, and this truth matters more than ever today.
 Your teams don’t have the time for it, and your prospects don’t have the patience.

 The goal is going to be to make the human the hero, not the company.
 That means targeting individuals with your outbound and paid ad campaigns instead of only focusing on the account level.

-Also, there are a lot of cool tools out there, but if your team doesn’t have the bandwidth, they’re going to be useless.
+Many cool tools exist, but they require team bandwidth to deliver value.
 I predict a lot of leaders will do everything they can to ease the burden on marketing teams.

 How you can start turning signals into actions to grow pipeline